surifirstpin/biplus_documentation/docs/Visualization.md

 ## Types of Visualization

-AcuBi has different type of visualization charts, which are used based on the priority of what specific information you want to view about the data retrieved.
+AcuBi visualization charts are used based on the priority of what specific information you want to view about the data retrieved.
 Each type of visualization have different setting which can be customized for its appearance.
 AcuBI right now has an ability to visualize the data in 10 different types of charts with some standard editing options.

  - Line
  - Bar